-"What Changed?" - Mk 9:2-9 - Transfiguration Sunday
+"Pivotal Point" - Mk 9:2-9 - Transfiguration Sunday

-You probably have heard me use the term 'lectionary' - and quite possibly wondered what it is.
-A lectionary is a list of readings, specifically in our context it is a list of suggested scripture readings.
-We use the Revised Common Lectionary, which provides suggested readings for each Sunday over a three-year period.
+I think many of you know that we follow the Revised Common Lectionary, a Latin term meaning a list of suggested scripture readings for each Sunday over a three-year period.
 Some of the advantages of using the suggested readings include coordination between the worship service and Sunday School and easier planning for choirs and liturgists.
-Incorporating the readings from the lectionary also tends to keep the preacher from over-using favourite "hobby-horse" texts.
+Incorporating these readings from the lectionary also tends to keep the preacher from over-using favourite "hobby-horse" texts.

-However, there is one disadvantage from a preacher's perspective and that is that from time to time the lectionary serves up one of those difficult and un-preachable texts.
-The text to which I refer is of course the key gospel text selected for this particular Sunday in the church calendar - namely the account in the gospel according to Mark of the miraculous transfiguration (a fancy Latin word for 'change in appearance') of Jesus on the mountain.
+However, there is one disadvantage from a preacher's perspective and that is that from time to time the lectionary serves up one of those complex and difficult-to-preach-upon texts.
+The text to which I refer is of course the gospel reading selected for this specific Sunday in the church calendar - namely the account in the gospel according to Mark of the miraculous transfiguration (a fancy Latin word for 'change in appearance') of Jesus on the mountain.